What is a tippet?

 You may also find that your tippet or leader tangles more readily.
 Your rod will cushion things to a degree, but very fine tippet and powerful trout is not a great combination.

-What if my tippet is too short?
+What if my leader is too short?

 What are tippet bands for?

-Tippet bands are little elasticated bands which wrap around the outside of your tippet spool to prevent the springy tippet material from unravelling and leaving a tangled mess in your bag or pocket.
+Tippet bands are elasticated bands which wrap around the outside of your tippet spool to prevent the springy tippet material from unravelling and leaving a tangled mess in your bag or pocket.